erichthen/kbtsupport/README.md

 -**Upon success message for registering, tell the parent what their dashbaord will be for/what they can do** -**Report issue styling and remove email requirement**- -**change the session pop up to be hovering over the day, and seeing the time.**
--**Add an upcoming session section, place it to the right of the zoom link and ID**

 **Emailing**